 If you’re struggling with sleep deprivation, it’s advisable to improve your sleep hygiene.
-Wake up and sleep at the same time every day, keep electronics away from the bedroom, and have a relaxing nighttime routine.
+Wake up and sleep simultaneously daily, keep electronics away from the bedroom, and have a relaxing nighttime routine.

 If you never track your caloric intake, there’s a higher chance of overeating.
 Unfortunately, this means that working out won’t yield any results because you won’t be burning enough calories to see changes in your body.

-Therefore, figure out how much of a caloric deficit you need to lose weight and use a calorie tracker to track how much food you’re eating.
-If you do this and stick to a consistent workout routine, see the extra pounds falling off within no time.
+Therefore, determine how much of a caloric deficit you need to lose weight and use a calorie tracker to track how much food you eat.
+If you do this and stick to a consistent workout routine, see the extra pounds falling off quickly.

 You’ve probably heard that protein is your best friend when you’re on a weight loss journey.
 The statement about protein is true.
 However, all protein is not the same.
 For instance, animal protein is rich in fat.
 Therefore, overconsumption of animal protein can lead to weight gain.

-The type of workouts you choose can also be the reason you’re not losing weight.
-If your goal is to lose weight, focus more on cardio exercises that raise your heart rate.
-These include exercises like CrossFit, HIIT workouts, and jogging, among others.
+The type of workouts you choose can also be why you’re not losing weight.
+If you want to lose weight, focus on cardio exercises that raise your heart rate.
+These include exercises like CrossFit, HIIT workouts, and jogging.
 Also, fitness trainers like Chloe Ting provide great workouts you can do for free.